voxel51/fiftyone/docs/source/integrations/labelbox.rst

     dataset.annotate(anno_key, backend="labelbox", label_schema=label_schema)

-You can also define attributes that are specific to certain classes.
-The `classes` key contains a list of elements that are either string class names or a nested dict with separate `classes` and `attributes` that only apply to those classes.

-In the example below, `attr1` only applies to `class1` and `class2` while `attr2` applies to all classes.
+You can also define class-specific attributes by setting elements of the `classes` list to dicts that specify groups of `classes` and their corresponding `attributes`.
+For example, in the configuration below, `attr1` only applies to `class1` and `class2` while `attr2` applies to all classes:

 .. code:: python
     :linenos: